 These are tank raised seahorses already acclimated to living in an aquarium environment and these seahorses have been trained to eat frozen brine shrimp.
 The brine shrimp are gut loaded with a product called SELCO BOOST.
 It has omega 3 and multiple vitamins along with an appetite stimulant.
 I suggest having a bottle of this available when they arrive.
 Add an extra squirt to the shrimp as they thaw out to help jump start them feeding in their new home.

-We do not provide tanks or food; livestock only.
+We do not provide tanks; livestock only.